literallyjustroy/lwe/README.md

 ## Usage
 You can encrypt and decrypt messages.
 In order to encrypt a message you need the A and B public key, and the public prime modulus.
 To decrypt a message, you need the secret and modulus.
+You can generate these parameters automatically using a Security Parameter, or manually input them.
+The length of public key A, and public key B must align, and the secret must be smaller than the modulus to ensure correctness.

 ## Process